curious-bigcat/data_nxt_snfl/README.md

 ### Troubleshooting
 - Pre-commit missing: If `git commit` fails with a pre-commit error locally, commit with `--no-verify` or install `pre-commit`.
 - Streamlit import errors after refactor: restart Streamlit to load `backend.py` updates.
-- Snowflake permissions: ensure roles and grants from `setup.sql` are applied, especially for tasks and procedures.
+- Snowflake permissions: ensure roles and grants from `setup.sql` are applied.

 ### Contributing
 - Use feature branches and PRs.
 Keep UI logic in `streamlit_app.py` and all service logic in `backend.py`.